eberhab/m20/emulation_with_mame.md

 ### Compiling MAME and floptool from source

-The latest version of MAME is the github master branch^[[https://github.com/mamedev/mame](https://github.com/mamedev/mame)].
+The latest version of MAME is the github [master branch](https://github.com/mamedev/mame).
 On Linux just type "make" in the checked out tree.
 To compile floptool etc. as well, add the "tools" argument.
 Compiling only the M20 driver is significantly faster and can be done by adding the "subtarget" and "sources" arguments:

     $ make -j8 TOOLS=1 SUBTARGET=m20 SOURCES=olivetti/m20.cpp